Siphonophora/mjconrad.com/_posts/2020/2020-12-07-exceptions-in-background-service-workers.md

 }
 ```

 Before going further we should discuss two important aspects of how `Task` works.
 The first thing to understand is that when you start a `Task` it will run synchronously until the called code gets to the an `await`ed method which is not able to return a result immediately (i.e. we are synchronous until we actually have something to wait for).
 The second is that if an exception occurs, the exception is bundled into the `Task`.
 At this point `Task.IsCompleted` would be true, and the contents of the `Task` is now the exception, instead of an expected result or void.
 When the task is `await`ed, the exception is then thrown by the `await`.
-This is how `Task`s propagate exceptions back to the caller, incidentally, explains why `async void` is a bad idea.
+This is how `Task`s propagate exceptions back to the caller, and incidentally, explains why `async void` is a bad idea.

 Lets look at the code below, where we can see this in action.
 In this example, the following steps occur.
 1. Log the "Before Starting Task" message